About Quality Course Review

 REQUIRED

-1. Does the instructor provide adequate contact information?
-May include virtual office hours or other suitable communication media.
+1. Does the instructor provide adequate contact information, along with a faculty photo and faculty background information?
+May include virtual office hours or other suitable communication media. (e.g., a link to the official faculty webpage).

-2. Are students given the opportunity to introduce themselves to each other?
+2. Are students provided an opportunity to introduce themselves to each other?
+(Student participation is not mandatory.)

-4. Are there opportunities to build a learning community in this course to foster student interaction throughout?
-Examples may include: Replying to peers in discussion, Group workspace identified and explained, Clear directions about project phases, Structure to support group communication, Group member roles defined, Peer evaluation, Evaluation criteria defined, etc.
+4. Are there opportunities for fostering student-to-student interaction through building a learning community in this course?
+Examples may include (but are not limited to): replying to peers in discussion; group workspace identified and explained; clear directions about project phases; structure to support group communication; group member roles defined; peer evaluation; evaluation criteria defined, etc.

 The syllabus includes the course goal(s), and specific, measurable learning objectives are included in each module.
 The course design includes varied, systematic, and regular assessments that align to those objectives and are appropriate for the level of the course.